omeregenisli/lm555-timer-circuit/README.md

 A hardware prototyping and circuit analysis project focused on configuring the versatile **LM555 timer IC** in **astable multivibrator mode** to generate continuous square wave pulses with real-time frequency modulation.

-Final project for **EED 1009 – Introduction to Tools for Electrical & Electronics Engineering**, Dokuz Eylül University.

 ---

 ## 🎥 Video Presentation & Hardware Demo